joonasrissanen/dotfiles/README.md

 # dotfiles

-These are my personal dotfiles for macOS which are managed by [chezmoi](https://www.chezmoi.io/).
-Linux support is not guaranteed and most likely requires some changes.
+These are my personal dotfiles for macOS, managed by [chezmoi](https://www.chezmoi.io/).
+Linux support is not guaranteed as I have not tested it, most likely some changes are required.

 ## Tools

 - [`homebrew`](https://github.com/Homebrew/brew) - Cross-platform package manager.
-- [`neovim`](https://neovim.io/) - My configuration is bootstrapped with [NvChad](https://nvchad.com/).
+- [`neovim`](https://neovim.io/) - Vim-fork focused on extensibility and usability.
+My configuration is bootstrapped with [NvChad](https://nvchad.com/).
 - [`ghostty`](https://github.com/ghostty-org/ghostty) - Terminal emulator.
 This is what I am currently using.
 - [`tmux`](https://github.com/tmux/tmux) - Terminal multiplexer.
 - [`oh-my-zsh`](https://github.com/ohmyzsh/ohmyzsh/) - Framework for managing zsh configuration.